Nachtfeuer/concept-cpp/README.md

 Current Content
 ---------------
  - implementation of an easy to use unittesting framework.
    - providing suite and tests with easy to write lambda functions.
    - providing hamcrest like matcher.
    - supports custom report generator: default is: console reporter
    - performance measurement for tests.
+   - provided new report for TAP format (https://testanything.org/)
+     - understood by Jenkins (TAP plugin exists for it).
  - command line options
    - --shuffle-suites=true  (execution of suites in random order)
    - --shuffle-tests=true   (execution of tests in random order)
    - --filter=string        (does filter for suites)
+   - --format=name          ("default" or "tap")
  - pattern classes like a factory.
  - math classes like a 2d vector or a 2d line.
  - algorithm functions like 'sorted' and 'shuffled'.